 “A center here in this location means accessibility.
 It means representation.
 It means community,” he said at the January 11 grand opening of Center South.

 When he was younger and diagnosed with HIV, Wooten (pictured above) explained, he would have to take two busses and a train to travel to the Center’s McDonald-Wright Building in Hollywood for treatment.

 “I remember being on the train.
 I remember being nervous.
 I remember having symptoms.
 I remember all of those things,” he recalled.
 “I hated it.
 I’d be thinking, ‘Why isn’t there a place to go in this [South L.A.] neighborhood?’

-The 5,500-square-foot Center South near Leimert Park will provide programs and services that include HIV testing, access to PrEP and PEP services, housing case management, mental health services, a CyberCenter computer lab, a drop-in safe space, and more.
+Programs and services at the 5,500-square-foot facility near Leimert Park will include HIV testing, access to PrEP and PEP services, housing case management, mental health services, CyberCenter computer lab, drop-in safe space, and more.

 “Today is the realization of a dream of many years, but today is just the beginning,” Center CEO Lorri L. Jean said in her remarks.
 “By working together with our partner organizations and local community leaders, I have no doubt that, together, we’ll ensure that Center South becomes a vibrant, vital and beloved part of our South Los Angeles community.”

 The Leimert Park location is the latest step In the Center’s long-term strategic plan approved by its Board of Directors in 2008 after a community survey of thousands of people.
 The plan focuses on how to best meet the needs of the LGBT community moving forward which includes expanding Center services to a much wider geographical area.
 Just over four years ago, the Center opened Mi Centro in Boyle Heights in partnership with the Latino Equality, and in 2018, opened the Trans Wellness Center in Koreatown with a handful of partners.